ProjectBabbage/babbagecoin/README.md

 `make (master | miner)`

-There is also VSCode actions for debugging each one of them.
+There are also VSCode actions for debugging each one of them.

 ## Interact with the blockchain